Store Hours

 Transplant Young Plants Into Their New Homes

-When your plants have three or four true leaves — different from mini seedling leaves – it's time to transplant them.
+When your plants have three or four real leaves — different from miniature seedling leaves — it's time to transplant them.
 In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't great, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
-Apply any fertilizer as directed on the package, either on top of the soil after it's planted or in the hole.
-Only apply as much as recommended, as you could burn the plant and kill it instead of helping it along.
+If your ground soil isn't great, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
+Apply fertilizer as directed.
+Only apply as much as recommended, as you could burn and kill the plant instead of helping it.

 Protect Your Garden With Mulch

-Finish your garden bed with compost and mulch.
-Mulch keeps your soil moist and controls weeds.
+Finish your planting by following it with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
 It may help foster larger plants that bear more fruit and flowers.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
+Mulch keeps your soil from drying out and controls weeds.
+Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Monterey Park Garden Center, online, or on our mobile app.
+Early spring is an exciting time in the world of gardening.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass or an outdoor rug to your outdoor space.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Monterey Park Garden Center, online, or on our mobile app.
 Let's get growing together.

 7015 Telegraph Rd